VonHeikemen/lsp-zero.nvim/advance-usage.md

 lsp.setup()
 ```

+If you are going to use `lsp.on_attach` make sure to do it before calling any language server.

 ## Customizing nvim-cmp

 Using `setup_nvim_cmp` will allow you to override some options of `nvim-cmp`.
 Here's a few useful things you can do.